Addressing issues in defining the Love numbers for black holes: Introduction

-The response of any self-gravitating object under the influence of an external tidal field can be divided into two parts --- conservative and dissipative.
+The response of any self-gravitating object under the influence of an external tidal field can be divided into two parts---conservative and dissipative.
 The conservative part encodes the information about the tidal deformation of the body, while the dissipative part describes the absorption of the emitted gravitational waves by the deformed object \cite{Chia:2020yla}.
-One can associate a dimensionless number with the body's tidal deformation \cite{Hinderer:2007mb, Flanagan:2007ix, Damour:2009vw, Binnington:2009bb}, known as the tidal Love number.
-Several studies, including Newtonian as well as relativistic, have found the tidal Love number for a Schwarzschild black hole to be zero~\cite{Binnington:2009bb, Damour:2009vw, Kol:2011vg, Chakrabarti:2013lua, Gurlebeck:2015xpa, LeTiec:2020spy, LeTiec:2020bos, Chia:2020yla, Charalambous:2021mea, Hui:2020xxx, Creci:2021rkz}.
-Generalization of this result to include slowly rotating black holes has also been attempted before, in the context of Newtonian gravity \cite{Landry:2015zfa, Pani:2015hfa}, and a zero tidal Love number obtained there as well.
-The corresponding situation for an arbitrarily rotating black hole remained ambiguous.
-The analysis of the tidal Love number is generically performed using the Newtonian approximation for the perturbed $g_{tt}$ component of the metric and then expanding the perturbation asymptotically.
-However, this method lacks the covariant nature of general relativity, such that a different choice for the asymptotic coordinates can alter the numerical value of the tidal Love number.
-Thus a relativistic generalization was much sought after.
+One can associate dimensionless numbers with the body's tidal deformation~\cite{Hinderer:2007mb, Flanagan:2007ix, Damour:2009vw, Binnington:2009bb}, known as the tidal Love numbers.
+Several studies, including Newtonian as well as relativistic, have found the tidal Love numbers for a Schwarzschild black hole to be zero~\cite{Binnington:2009bb, Damour:2009vw, Kol:2011vg, Chakrabarti:2013lua, Gurlebeck:2015xpa, LeTiec:2020spy, LeTiec:2020bos, Chia:2020yla, Charalambous:2021mea, Hui:2020xxx, Creci:2021rkz}.
+Generalization of this result to include slowly rotating black holes has also been attempted before, in the context of Newtonian gravity~\cite{Landry:2015zfa, Pani:2015hfa}, and zero tidal Love numbers have been obtained there as well.
+The corresponding situation for an arbitrarily rotating black hole has remained ambiguous.
+Attempts have also been made to study the nonlinearities~\cite{DeLuca:2023mio} and stability~\cite{Katagiri:2023yzm} of the tidal response of a Schwarzschild black hole.
+The analysis of the tidal Love numbers is generically performed using the Newtonian approximation for the perturbed $g_{tt}$ component of the metric and then expanding the perturbation asymptotically.
+However, this method lacks the covariant nature of general relativity, such that a different choice for the asymptotic coordinates can alter the numerical value of the tidal Love numbers.
+Thus, a relativistic generalization has been much sought after.